yeokm1/doschgpt/README.md

 1. Both OpenAI and Hugging Face requires an API key/token to use their APIs.
 Follow the [instructions on OpenAI](https://platform.openai.com/account/api-keys) or [Hugging Face](https://huggingface.co/settings/tokens) websites to obtain this key before proceeding.
 A `read` token for Hugging Face is sufficient.

 2. Download and start up [http-to-https-proxy](https://github.com/yeokm1/http-to-https-proxy/releases) on a modern machine/SBC.
+If you don't want the hassle of using your own proxy server, I have already setup a remote VM.
+Contact me privately for access details to this VM.

 3. The application requires a config file.
 By default it will use the filename `doschgpt.ini` but you can specify another path with the `-c` argument.
 Modify the configuration file to suit your needs in this order.
 A sample file can be found with the binary.